 - Soak in cold water.
 Soak the egg stain in cold water, and occasionally rub the stained area between your fingers until the stain starts to soften and break down.
 Rinse the clothing well.
 Try soaking for at least 15 to 30 minutes.
 Some egg stains may need to be soaked longer.
 Don't be afraid to put the clothing back to soak if you don't see any improvement.

 - Check and repeat.
 After soaking, check the fabric to make sure the stain is gone.
-If necessary, repeat the steps above to make sure that all of the stain is removed.
+If necessary, repeat the steps above to make sure that all of the stains are removed.
 It's an idea to let the clothing air-dry to make sure there's no ghostly yellow residue when the fabric is dry.

 - Wash, Check, and Dry: Apply your favorite stain remover, if desired, then wash the clothing according to its care instructions.
 Recheck the stained area after washing to make sure there is no egg stain left before drying it in the dryer.
 Alternatively, you can let the garment air-dry again to confirm that there is no residue.
 The egg will darken with age and reappear if it isn't completely removed.